tvgrabbers/DataTree/README.md

 It reads the page into a Node based tree, from which you, on the bases of a json
 data-file, can extract your data into a list of items.
 It can first extract a
 list of keyNodes and extract for each of them the same data-list.
 During the
-extraction severaldata manipulation functions are available.
+extraction several data manipulation functions are available.

 The current install will only install under Python 2.
 It probably will run under
 Pyton 3 but is not jet tested.
 It is still considered beta